(a) “Private Sale” Defined

 The movant shall distribute notice of any hearing or deadline to object to a Motion to Sell, as determined by subparagraphs (d)(2) and (3) of this rule, unless the Court orders otherwise.
 The notice shall contain all of the information required by subparagraphs (b) and (c) of this rule.
 The movant shall file a Certificate of Service.
 The motion, notice, and Certificate of Service may be combined into one document, a sample of which is available on the Court's website.

 In a Chapter 7, Chapter 12, or Chapter 13 case, the movant shall provide a 21-day Objection Notice of the Motion to Sell, unless the Court orders otherwise.

 (3) Chapter 11 Case

-In a Chapter 11 case, the movant shall contact the courtroom deputy to obtain direction as to whether the Court desires a notice with opportunity to object to the Motion to Sell or a notice of the hearing date.
-The movant shall distribute the notice and file a certificate of service.
+In a Chapter 11 case, the movant shall contact the courtroom deputy to obtain direction as to whether the Court desires a notice with opportunity to object to the Motion to Sell or a hearing notice.
+The movant shall distribute the notice and file a Certificate of Service.

 (e) Report of Sale

 The movant shall file a report of sale under Fed.R.Bankr.P.
 6004(f)(1)within 14 days of the later of the completion of sale under this rule or the last scheduled sale date, should the transaction fail to close.